SensorsINI/jaer/README-releasing-tagging.txt

 3. Open install4j project (jaer.install4j)
 4. Update version number there and save install4j project
 5. Do a complete clean and build to make sure classes are clean and all in jaer.jar
-6. Generate the installers
+6. Generate the installers from install4j
-7. Put the installers and checksums in new dropbox installers folder
+7. Put the installers and checksums in new dropbox installers folder (the install4j build will do this automatically)
-8. Put updates.xml to root folder and push it so install4j can check if there is an update available
+8. Copy updates.xml to root folder and push it so install4j can check if there is an update available
 9. Maybe update splash screen image and push new png from photoshop
-10. Push a tag and generate the github release on github release
+10. Push a tag (see above) and generate the github release on github release